indigo-dc/clues-indigo/README.md

-orchestrator-clues-plugin
+CLUES INDIGO Extensions
 =========================

-CLUES plugin to connect with the INDIGO orchestrator
+* indigo_orchestrator.py: CLUES plugin to connect with the INDIGO orchestrator.
+Copy it to the ``cluesplugins`` directory of CLUES.